HONOUR THE LORD WITH YOUR SUBSTANCE

 It profits you nothing to offer your substance to God while holding back your heart from God!

-Therefore, give yourself first to the Lord and then whatever the Lord would have you give towards the spread of the Gospel of the Kingdom of God on the earth.
+Therefore, give yourself first to the Lord and then give whatever the Lord would have you give towards the spread of the Gospel of His Kingdom on earth.

 Prayer: My Dear Heavenly Father, thank You for all Your blessings in my life.
-Help me to abound continually in giving towards the spread of the Gospel of Christ to all nations, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to abound continually in giving towards the spread of the Gospel of Christ to all nations, in Jesus’ name.
 Amen.